Medical Student Guidance Sessions - Online

 "For me this will be extremely beneficial because these medical school students are actually within the place that I want to be in..
 So it's always good to get some reference and to get some experience from them firsthand."

-All UCAT students will have the chance to have direct contact with current medical school students during 1-hour med admissions panel events.
+All UCAT students will have the chance to have direct contact with current medical school students during 1-hour med admissions panel events, available within the Future Doctors Channel.
 Each session will tackle different elements of the medical/dentistry school application process.
 These interactive Q&A sessions will allow you to ask questions, plus benefit from the answered questions of other students.

 A limited number of students will also be eligible for a 1-hour long, one-to-one meeting with a current medical student.
 Receive tailored online medical school admissions guidance from a med student who has been in your shoes, and has mastered what it takes to get into medical school.
 Ask about the pain points you have with any stage of the medical school admissions process, and receive the benefit of their firsthand experience.